jkup/jonkuperman.com/posts/staying-mostly-safe-online/index.md

 ---
-title: 'Staying Mostly Safe Online'
+title: "Staying Mostly Safe Online"
-description: 'With massive hacks everywhere, its more important than ever to learn how to stay safe online.'
+description: "With massive hacks everywhere, its more important than ever to learn how to stay safe online."
-date: '2016-11-14'
+date: "2016-11-14"
-tags: ['Thoughts']
+tags: ["Thoughts"]
 ---

 # Staying Mostly Safe Online